About the Program

 Through our partnership with America Works, SNAP recipients are offered the opportunity to join a job placement, education, or job skill training program.
 These activities are critically important for able-bodied working adults, who are limited to three months of SNAP benefits.
 The foundation helps these adults find employment opportunities to transition to self-sufficiency.

 The D.C.
 SNAP has served more than 200 clients since its inception in 2016.
-The program has placed 70 SNAP recipients into jobs, and help 16 individuals complete an education or certification program.
+The program has placed 70 SNAP recipients into jobs, and helped 16 individuals complete an education or certification program.